EberlyODL/chem110/lesson-1/video-1.md

 * convert between molecular and macroscopic amounts of matter and energy using Avogadro’s number and the mole concept

 The mole is the chemist's dozen.
 We will use it to "count" atoms, molecules, photons, etc.  Often this is done by weighing a sample since the particles are so small to physically count them.
-For now, we will focus on applying Avogadro's number ($$N_A$$) to covert between objects (atoms, molecules, photons, etc.) and moles.
+For now, we will focus on applying Avogadro's number (<lrn-math>N_A</lrn-math> ) to covert between objects (atoms, molecules, photons, etc.) and moles.

 > 1 mole = <lrn-math>6.022\times10^{23}</lrn-math> objects